 The general purpose of this course is to provide the students with the intellectual tools and knowledge to assess the 'inevitably difficult challenge', faced by democratic societies and especially by their leaders, 'of balancing intelligence and security needs against fundamental commitments to constitutional government and human liberty' (Russel A. Miller, US National Security, Intelligence and Democracy, Routledge, 2008).
-Routledge, 2008).
-Intelligence (or 'strategic intelligence' or 'secret intelligence (or 'strategic intelligence' or 'secret intelligence') plays a critical role in everything related to foreign affairs, diplomacy and defense policies.
+Intelligence (or 'strategic intelligence' or 'secret intelligence') plays a critical role in everything related to foreign affairs, diplomacy and defense policies.
 'In short, intelligence is the processing of information.
 Functionally, intelligence is similar to journalism and academic research.
 Unlike the media, think tanks and other information producers, however, intelligence deals only in foreign information, providing it to a restricted government clientele, and often tailors its products (briefings, maps, reports, digitized data, etc) to specific policymakers.
 Moreover, intelligence has its own dedicated and sometimes exotic information sources, including secret agents and elaborate systems of high tech sensors' (John Macartney, 'Teaching Intelligence: Getting Started', American University & AFIO 28 March 1999).
 This course is specifically devoted to intelligence, but it regards the study of intelligence issues as a counterpart of other international relations, foreign and defense policies courses.
 It focuses on three things: 1/ on concepts, paradigms, schools of thought and national perceptions, 2/ on some specific contemporary and operational issues such as state secrecy, intelligence in the policy-making process and the question of politicization, and 3/ some ethical paradoxes regarding covert action and more generally the political challenges democratic societies are facing regarding intelligence activities.
 Achievements expected by the end of the module: - to assess the competing conceptions of strategic intelligence; - to understand the developments of intelligence organizations; - to discuss the main theoretical approaches to intelligence; - to evaluate the key theoretical debates concerning the intelligence cycle; - to understand the problems encountered by states regarding major strategic surprise and intelligence failure; BIBLIOGRAPHY:

 - Loch K. Johson, Handbook of Intelligence Studies, Routledge, 2009; - Christopher Andrew, Richard J. Aldrich and Wesley K. Wark (eds.), Secret Intelligence: A Reader, Routledge, 2009; - Bruce D. Berkowitz and Allen E. Goodman, Best Truth: Intelligence in the Information Age, New Haven, Yale University Press, 2000; - Michael Herman, Intelligence Power in Peace and War, Cambridge University Press, 1996; - Mark M. Lowenthal, Intelligence: From Secrets to Policy, Fourth edition, CQ Press, 2009.
-LCE4/4b: ADVANCED CIVILISATION SEMINAR -AMERICAN FOREIGN POLICY Spring Semester Lectures: 12 hours ECTS credits: 3 135 THIS CLASS IS TAUGHT IN ENGLISH OBJECTIVE:
+LCE4/1b: ADVANCED CIVILISATION SEMINAR -INTERCULTURAL ENCOUNTERS Spring Semester Lectures: 12 hours ECTS credits: 3 Prerequisite: Students must have some knowledge of the history and politics of Britain and North America Course description: